FlyMandi/FlyMandi/00 - Hardware/Displays.md

 ## HDR

-High Dynamic Range (HDR) is a technology that makes it possible to have an image "pop", by achieving very deep blacks (or completely turned off pixels) and very bright Highlights, one next to another, if needed.
+High Dynamic Range (HDR) is a technology that makes it possible to have an image *pop*, by achieving very deep blacks (or completely turned off pixels) and very bright Highlights, one next to another, if needed.
 HDR was not needed for a CRT, since CRTs can just choose not to illuminate a pixel, so their percieved Dynamic Range was already high from the get-go.
 They can't quite compare to a modern wOLED panel though, because CRTs just don't get bright enough (usually around a couple hundred nits at most).

 ## Local Dimming Zones